Olivia '24

 How has your involvement with athletics at Syracuse impacted you?

-It’s impacted me in every way possible.
-My ability to have friends that will last a lifetime, as well as a community that understands both my struggles and hardships, as well as celebrating my successes with me.
+It has impacted me in every way possible.
+I have friends who will last a lifetime, as well as a community that understands both my struggles and hardships and celebrates my successes with me.

 Why did you choose to attend and compete for Syracuse?